 The rifles used in Lever Action competitions fall into one of two categories: Classic Calibre or Open Calibre.

-Classic Calibre essentially requires a centrefire rifle as issued by the factory having a two-piece wooden stock, a tube-feed magazine, an open hammer and traditional open-type iron sights and chambered for any centrefire cartridge factory produced prior to the end of 1938.
+Classic Calibre essentially requires a centrefire rifle as issued by the factory having a two-piece wooden stock, traditional open-type iron sights and chambered for any centrefire cartridge factory produced prior to the end of 1938.
 Wildcat cartridges are not permitted in Classic Calibre.
 Shooting with the traditional open sights is difficult, but is a great way to improve one’s shooting skills and to understand the various techniques required to shoot accurately.